 - Pregnant people with oral health problems have higher risk of complications, premature birth and low birth weight.

 - Poor oral health has been linked to increased risk of Alzheimer’s and dementia.

 So it follows that, while there are specific things you should do to take care of your teeth, many of the good habits that keep your mouth healthy are also habits that keep your whole body healthy.
 Here’s some tips on how to keep your mouth healthy so you don’t have to worry about needing tooth replacement, root canals, dental implants or other mouth surgeries.
 Preventative care is a lot less painful and a lot less expensive than tooth decay, gum disease and jaw damage!

-10 Ways to Prevent Needing Oral Surgery or Tooth Replacement
+10 Ways to Prevent Needing Your Oral Surgeon or Doctor to Intervene

 You should brush your teeth every day, especially before bed.
 Use toothpaste with fluoride.
 Use circular motions.
 Be thorough, but don’t brush too hard.
 And don’t forget your tongue!
 Bacteria builds up there, too.

 Making sure you’re always hydrated has benefits for literally every part of your body.
 Skin health, joint lubrication, brain function and blood flow all improve when you’re properly hydrated.
 And as far as your mouth goes, regularly drinking water throughout the day prevents dry mouth and bacteria buildup.

 Getting your teeth cleaned regularly is obviously good for them.
 But seeing your dentist regularly also means that you’ll catch issues like oral cancer, gum disease, cavities or tooth decay early on.
 You can prevent further damage and get the healthcare you need before small problems become big.

 Flossing regularly prevents bacteria and plaque buildup between your teeth, and also gets sneaky debris away from your gum line, preventing gum disease.